emauryg/minimax_CNV/README.md

 * `mycnv2_gi.txt` contains the gene overlaps matrix.
 * `mycnv2_ln.txt` contains the event length matrix.
 * `mycnv2_yy.txt` contains the phenotypes (binary 0,1).

+Using MORST on the same data set with the code in `MORST_CNV.R` we get a `p = 2.634e-09, at a 0.05 alpha level`.